pufanyi/GenderRecognitionByVoice/README.md

 The main page of our website is [here](https://pufanyi.github.io/GenderRecognitionByVoice).

+## Problem Definition

+- How can we differentiate the gender of a speaker through their voice?
+  - What are the key features to achieve this?
+  - Which models can better predict the gender of a speaker?

 ## Group Members

 | Name | GitHub Account | Email | Contribution |